cityjson/website/tutorials/flatcitybuf.md

 2. Access and query FlatCityBuf files with Python
 3. Use FlatCityBuf in web browsers with WebAssembly
 4. Integrate FlatCityBuf into Rust applications
-5. Optimize performance with spatial and attribute indexing
+5. Optimise performance with spatial and attribute indexing

 ---